max-codeware/SymDesc/README.md

 called `x` with this setting enabled, there won't be two distinct instances called `x`.\
 If `:var_scope` is set to `:local`, a variable has a unque definition only inside the object it was created.\

-All the settings must be changed at the beginning of the program, otherwise it won't be possible to modyfy them anymore.
+All the settings must be changed at the beginning of the program, otherwise it won't be possible to modify them anymore.